TheRealNin/ns2-rebirth/mvm.md

 * Exosuits takes 25% less damage from all sources, and an additional 50% less damage from bullets
 * Railguns now deal Normal damage (instead of Structural) and have a smaller projectile (making it harder to hit players)
 * Pulse grenades slow exosuits
-* Grenades from the Grenade Launcher lose their ability to explode on impact after bouncing off a surface (prevents spam around corners and skidding along the ground).
 * Cluster grenades do 40% extra damage
 * Shotguns have a much smaller spread, but deal less damage per pellet
 * Nanoshield reduces all damage by 50% (up from 32%)